-For example, we might be deciding whether to even continue working on a product.
-Or we might be deciding on button placement.
-Our assumption might be foundational to our whole business (“demand will increase over a decade”), or it might be about an assumption related to button placement (“that type of button always goes on the right”).
+For example, our assumption might be foundational to our whole business (“demand will increase over a decade”), or it might be about an assumption related to button placement (“that type of button always goes on the right”).
 We might be wondering about the efficacy of our whole strategy, or about the efficacy of a small workflow tweak.

 To get warmed up, I ask participants to brainstorm three examples for each column.

 - Example assumptions